processone/docs.ejabberd.im/content/admin/configuration/modules.md

     The default value is an empty string.

     - **enable\_hats**: `true | false`
+   `Note` about this option: improved
-   Allow extended roles as defined in
+    in 25.xx.
+Allow extended roles as defined in XEP-0317 Hats.
+Check the [MUC Hats](../../tutorials/muc-hats.md) tutorial.
+The default
-    XEP-0317 Hats.
-The default value is `false`.
+    value is `false`.

     - **lang**: `Language`
    Preferred language for the discussions in the